Flowers for Mrs Harris (musical)

-Flowers for Mrs Harris is a musical with a book by Rachel Wagstaff and music and lyrics by Richard Taylor.
+Flowers for Mrs Harris is a multi-award-winning musical with music, lyrics and original orchestrations by Richard Taylor, and book by Rachel Wagstaff.
 It is based on the 1958 American novel Mrs. 'Arris Goes to Paris by Paul Gallico, which was released as Flowers for Mrs Harris in the United Kingdom.

 Productions

 Sheffield (2016)

 The musical made its world premiere at the Crucible Theatre, Sheffield opening 18 May running until 4 June 2016.
 The production was directed by Daniel Evans, designed by Lez Brotherston, lighting designed by Mark Henderson with Tom Brady as musical director.
 The cast featured Clare Burt in the title role of Mrs Harris.

-During the run in Sheffield, the production won 3 2016 UK Theatre Awards for Best Design (Lez Brotherston), Best Performer in a Musical (Clare Burt) and Best Musical Production, the first and last of these awards shared with the Sheffield Theatres production of Show Boat.
+This Sheffield production won 3 2016 UK Theatre Awards for Best Design (Lez Brotherston), Best Performer in a Musical (Clare Burt) and Best Musical Production, the first and last of these awards shared with the Sheffield Theatres production of Show Boat.

 Chichester (2018)

 The musical was revived at the Chichester Festival Theatre from 8 to 29 September 2018.
 The production featured the same creative team as the Sheffield production including Daniel Evans as director, and the cast featured Clare Burt reprising her role as Mrs Harris.

 During the COVID-19 pandemic, an archive recording of the musical during its run in Chichester was streamed online from 9 April 2020 for 30 days.